eshanhaq4/bill-splitting-application/README.md

 - Synchronize session updates through WebSockets
 - Automatically calculate proportional tax and tip for each participant
 - Use a Lite Agent to claim compatible items for disconnected users based on dietary preferences
-- Persist sessions, members, items, and claims across the application
+- Persist session, member, item, and claim data with PostgreSQL

 ## Tech Stack